 • Always leash dogs securely before exiting the car for a walk.
 Always crate cats and secure dogs with leash or crate before opening car doors or windows.

-• For pets that will travel without being crated, safety harnesses that attach to the seat belt are available from several sources.
+• For pets that travel well without being crated, safety harnesses that attach to the seat belt are available from several sources.

-• Contact the airline you wish to fly well in advance – each has its own regulations and reservations for your pet will be necessary.
-Be sure you know what paperwork, health certificates or releases they require and the time within which these must be done.
+• Contact the airline you’re flying well in advance – each has its own regulations, and reservations for your pet will be necessary.
+Be sure you know what paperwork, health certificates or releases they require and the time-frame within which these must be done.

 • Be sure to ask about the airline’s rules for pet crates or carriers.